Vilich Abbey: Monastery

 Gerberga first wanted to make the church a Benedictine nunnery, but Adelaide resisted, and the convent started out to be a community of canonesses.
 In 995, Gerberga died and Adelaide decided to change the rule of the abbey from the observances of canonesses to the rule of St. Benedict.
 Her chapter did not altogether agree with the adaption of the Benedictine rule, but she eventually turned Vilich into a Benedictine nunnery.

-Mathilde, daughter of Ezzo, Count palatine of Lotharinga, was the successor of Adelaide, after Adelaide had died in 1015.
+Mathilde, daughter of Ezzo, Count Palatine of Lotharinga, was the successor of Adelaide, after Adelaide had died in 1015.
 Mathilde took over as abbess of the St. Peters convent.
 Henry IV. grants Anno II, the archbishop of cologne, the convent of Vilich.
 Conrad III. confirmed the property and wealth of the church and attested that the nuns in Vilich still lived under the rule of St. Benedict with a law in 1144.

 In the 12th century, a less strict monastic rule was adapted.
-The convent lost its legal freedom in the 13thcentury.
+The convent lost its legal freedom in the 13th century.